anoncam/big-bang/docs/guides/deployment_scenarios/quickstart.md

 * `--port 80:80@loadbalancer` and `--port 443:443@loadbalancer`:
 These map the virtual machine's port 80 and 443 to port 80 and 443 of a Dockerized LB that will point to the NodePorts of the Dockerized k3s node.

+* `--k3s-arg "--disable=traefik@server:0"`:
+This flag prevents the traefik ingress controller from being deployed.
+Without this flag traefik would provision a service of type LoadBalancer, and claim k3d's only LoadBalancer that works with ports 80 and 443.
+Disabling this makes it so the Istio Ingress Gateway will be able to claim the service of type LoadBalancer.

 ### k3d Cluster Creation Commands

 ```shell